Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 - `endTimestamp` - An optional parameter, How many decimal numbers to be shown.

 ### getSongPosition()
-Returns the current song position in milliseconds; Shortcut to `getPropertyClass('Conductor', 'songPosition')`.
+Returns the current song position in milliseconds.

+Shortcut to: `getPropertyFromClass('backend.Conductor', 'songPosition')`.

+Deprecated Original Shortcut to:
+`getPropertyFromClass('Conductor', 'songPosition')`.